 Fill up a small measuring cup with a little warm water.
 Add 1/4 teaspoon of your yeast and then add a pinch of sugar and lightly stir it together.
 Wait for 5 minutes.
 If the yeast is still active you will see little bubble along the top of the water and it will start to “foam”.
 I think the date on the yeast package is a good guide, and I like to store my yeast in the fridge to help keep it fresh.
 When in doubt, get new yeast.
 Nothing is worse than a unrisen loaf of bread because of old yeast!

-Wondering how to make pizza dough?
+Wondering how to make easy homemade pizza dough?
 This is my go-to recipe.
-You only need 6 ingredients + 10min to make this easy dough that’s perfect for pizza & more!
+You only need 6 ingredients and 10 minutes to make this easy, versatile dough!

 For the easy pizza dough